binaryphile/www.minimak.org/pages/caveats.md

 I'll also put in a plug for my favorite keyboard, the [TypeMatrix ergonomic keyboard].
 It's a great ergonomic keyboard, and inexpensive.
-We like the 2020 model, which is available in the store for only $59.
+I like the 2020 model, which is available in the store for only $59.
 You can get the 2030 as a blank model though.

 [![TypeMatrix Image]{: style="display:block;margin-left:auto;margin-right:auto" }][TypeMatrix ergonomic keyboard]

 It is not suggested, however, that you remove and replace the keys of your keyboard in the new configuration.
-Some keyboards don't support the removal of keys and some have keys of differing shapes for different parts of the keyboard.
+Some keyboards don't support the removal of keys (i.e., they'll break) and some have keys of differing shapes for different parts of the keyboard.

 [registry mapping]: /download#rm
 [PKL]: /download#pkl